 For example, this harness allows you to pick up your pup's hindquarters without bending down and provide your pooch with extra support when he walks.
 To save money, you can also make your own DIY rear leg sling which will work just as well.

 6. Try Alternative Medicine

 In addition to the traditional modern medication that will be prescribed by your vet, you can also ask them to recommend some alternative therapy and natural remedies to help alleviate the dog’s back pain.
-You can try with physical therapy, hydrotherapy, laser therapy, acupuncture, massages or even localized hot and cold therapy.
+You can try physical therapy, hydrotherapy, laser therapy, acupuncture, massages, or even localized hot and cold therapy.

 When it comes to natural remedies for back problems in dogs, Chinese herbal medicine is believed to have very positive effects based on anecdotal evidence (there are no studies to prove its effectiveness, however).
-You can also try with antioxidants or dietary supplements with glucosamine and chondroitin, most commonly the same supplements used for arthritis.
+You can also try antioxidants or dietary supplements with glucosamine and chondroitin, most commonly the same supplements used for arthritis.
 However, you should always consult your veterinarian before you add any supplements or natural remedies to your dog’s diet.

 Back problems in dogs are a relatively common occurrence, especially in senior dogs.
 They can be either genetic or come as a result of an injury or some specific health issue.
 If your pooch has back problems, take him to the veterinarian to get the right diagnosis and a therapy plan.

 While you cannot treat dog back problems yourself, you can help the dog with pain and discomfort as well as manage those back issues in a few ways, such as watching the pet's weight, ensuring proper exercise regime, covering slippery surfaces with carpets and installing ramps or using sling harnesses.